Dhurgeshwaranbca/php_student_form/README.md

 # How To Start:

-1. Open Web Browser and conifg the localhost
+1. Open Web Browser conifg the localhost and execute a (Update.php)
 2. Enter a details and click submit.

 # Built with